Terry Miffleton, 63, emergency room nurse, MCV Hospital, currently working in bed management

 In a nutshell, what is your life story?

-How did you first learn about Bikram Yoga Richmond?
+How did you first learn about BIkram yoga?

 What do you do when you’re not doing yoga?

 Terry is an avid reader and gardener, and she loves entertaining.
 But her passion is competition.
 Through the years she has competed in one Iron Man triathlon (“I never trained so hard!”) and countless sprint triathlons, half-marathons and 10K and 5K races.

 Her greatest moment was in 2010 when she competed in a duathlon in Scotland and came in third in the world in her age class (55-59).

 “I still love running,” she says.
 “I just wish I didn’t love it so much!”

 In June she underwent arthroscopic knee surgery and is gradually working her way back to her routine of running, biking and swimming–along with yoga, of course.

 How has Bikram yoga changed your life?

 “It’s hard to grasp yoga.
 So much of it is trust and faith in what you are doing.
 It takes patience,” Terry says.
 “Yoga makes you happy and peaceful.
 It gives you an afterglow.
 It lifts your spirits.”